magomimmo/modern-cljs/doc/second-edition/tutorial-04.md

 ### Port the `init` function

-After a little bit of bREPLing to fomiliarize with some stuff, we were able to define a CLJS function resembling the corresponding JS `validateForm` function.
+After a little bit of bREPLing to familiarize with some stuff, we were able to define a CLJS function resembling the corresponding JS `validateForm` function.
 But we still have to attach it to the `submit` button of the login form when the `index.html` page is loaded